In this post, I’ll show you an example walkthrough of filling out ONE TEDx speaker application from start to finish:

 TEDx event organizers plan events on a yearly cycle.
 One event finishes then the planning for the next year begins (often after a short break).
 If you ask about the speaker application process too early, the theme won’t be finalized and planning won’t even have begun for the next year’s event yet.

-It’s important to have an idea of which events you’d like to speak at and be aware of their individual speaker application process at least 7-8 months in advance to be safe.
+It’s important to know which events you’d like to speak at and be aware of their individual speaker application process at least 7-8 months in advance to be safe.
 For example, TEDxLeamingtonSpa is held in late November every year, and speaker applications close on July 1st (almost 5 months before the event date).
 Some events are even further out.
 I have one student that was interested in an event in February, but the application deadline was in July (over 6 months before).

 Once you find opportunities, you’ll notice there are different types of TEDx events.
 Each is run in a similar way, but the audience and the organizers differ.